MaTsou/drying_rails/README.md

 lists.

 `permitted_params` as used above is a `drying_rails` controller helper.
-It resolves model name form current controller name and permits  params provided by `permitted_attributes` model class method : if model respond to `numerical_attributes` class method, a conversion from `,` decimal separator to `.` will occur.
+It resolves model name from current controller name and permits  params provided by `permitted_attributes` model class method : if model respond to `numerical_attributes` class method, a conversion from `,` decimal separator to `.` will occur.